 What is group B strep?

-Group B streptococcus, or group B strep for short, is a certain kind of bacteria (germ) that lives in the intestine, rectum, and vagina (in women).
+Group B streptococcus, or group B strep for short, is a common kind of bacteria (germ).
+It can live in the intestine, the rectum, or a woman’s vagina.
 Group B strep doesn’t usually cause problems in healthy adults.
 Most of the people who get sick from group B strep are newborns who are exposed to the bacteria during birth.

-About 25% of healthy pregnant women have group B strep.
+About 25% of healthy pregnant women have group B strep in their bodies.
 A woman who has group B strep is said to be “colonized” with this germ.
 If you are colonized with group B strep, your baby can become infected with these germs while being born and can get sick.
-There is less than a 1% chance that this will happen, but because group B strep infection is so dangerous for babies, it’s important to find out if you’re colonized while you’re pregnant.
+There is less than a 1% chance that this will happen.
+But because group B strep infection is so dangerous for babies, it’s important to find out if you’re colonized while you’re pregnant.

 Group B strep doesn’t usually cause symptoms in healthy adults.

-Babies who have group B strep may develop symptoms during their first week of life (this is called early-onset disease) or from 1 week to 3 months of life (this is called late-onset disease).
-The symptoms of group B strep in newborns may include the following:
+Babies who have group B strep may develop symptoms during their first week of life.
+This is called early-onset disease.
+Or they may develop symptoms from 1 week to 3 months of life.
+This is called late-onset disease.

 - Difficulty feeding

 - Lethargy (the baby is tired, hard to wake up, limp, or inactive)

 - Difficulty breathing (with severe breathing problems, the baby’s skin, lips, or nails may turn blue)